files-community/Website/src/routes/blog/posts/now-on-winget/+page.md

 ### Files and WinGet

-The return of Files to WinGet signifies the continued commitment to providing users with the best experience in offering convenient, friendly installation methods compatible with their device.
+The return of Files to WinGet signifies our continued commitment to providing users with the best experience, allowing them to install and manage their apps the way they desire.

 ### How to Install Files via WinGet